qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i search me emails
 - where is the search
 - how do i do a search through all emails
-- i how do i search for emails on your tbsp
+- how do i search for emails on your app
 - how do you search for an email
 - how do i search my inbox
 - how can i search for an email is there a search option